UPPMAX/naiss_intro_python/docs/sessions/working_with_python_scripts.md

   Search **for a maximum of 5 minutes**!
   If you cannot find it, use
-  [the UPPMAX documentation about `nano`](https://docs.uppmax.uu.se/software/nano/)
+  [the UPPMAX documentation about `nano`](https://docs.uppmax.uu.se/software/nano/) or ask the AI at [the UPPMAX documentation](https://docs.uppmax.uu.se)

 ???- question "Answer"